skupperproject/skewer/test-example/README.md

 If your console sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.

-You can use the `skupper link status` command to see if the link was created.
+You can use the `skupper link status` command to check if linking succeeded.

 ## Step 7: Deploy the frontend and backend services